Harvesting at the Fair Haired Lad's Pass

 This year the profits from the event will be divided equally between the South Loch Ness Access Group and the Marie Curie Fund.

-We have a new course for 2017 and the distance is 27 km.
+This year's course will be just about the same as last year's and the distance is 27 km.
 Entries for both runners and horse riders are now open on www.entrycentral.com and cost £30 per person.

 A great fun event with free refreshments for helpers and competitors at the finish.